covid and heart issues, bon secours greenville

 “It’s important to keep any check-up appointments, but also realize that once the visit’s over, you shouldn’t have radio silence,” Dr. Dowdy says.
 “With e-visits becoming more commonplace, it’s easy to establish a constant line of communication and stay in touch with your physician – whether that’s your primary care provider or your cardiologist.
 Reach out so we can help answer questions and address any concerns – whether that’s how to resume a safe exercise routine or talk through some of those warning symptoms.”

-Learn more about the heart and vascular services as well as the primary care services we offer at Bon Secours.
+Learn more about the heart and vascular services we offer at Bon Secours.

 Related Posts